 - These taste like deep fried pickles but way healthier with NO oil required.

-- You need to pat the pickle dry with paper towels
+- You need to pat dry the dill pickle slices or dials with paper towels to remove the moisture

 - Combine flour and dip pieces in

 - In a bowl whisk eggs and dip in egg mixture.
 Then press crushed pork rinds all over.

 - Close lid and set to 400 degrees for 7 minutes or until golden brown